- How will Wyoming handle Medicaid renewals after the pandemic?

 Who is eligible for Medicaid in Wyoming?

-Eligibility is unchanged for now, and remains as it was in 2013.
+Eligibility remains as it was in 2013, as Wyoming has not yet accepted federal funding to expand Medicaid under the ACA.
 Non-disabled, non-pregnant adults without dependent children are not eligible, regardless of income.
 The following legally-present Wyoming residents are eligible for Medicaid:

-- Parents with dependent children, if their household income is up to 56% of poverty (about $12,897 annually for a family of three).
+- Parents with dependent children, if their household income is up to 56% of poverty (just under $14,000 annually for a family of three as of the spring of 2023).

 - Children 6 – 18 are eligible for Medicaid with household incomes up to 138% of poverty.